 It’s common for people to say “When you start showing an interest in me, I’ll show an interest in you,” or “When you love me the way I need to be loved, I‘ll love you the way you need to be loved.”
 Employees in the workplace have said, “When you start paying me more, I’ll start doing more.”

 When you concern yourself with how others should be serving your interests and desires, you set yourself up for disappointment.

 Are you more concerned with giving or getting?
 One way to determine this is to take a quick self-assessment to help you make an objective observation.

 Think about your job or whatever you spend the majority of your day doing.
 What influences your decisions in this role?
-Is it how the outcome will benefit you, or how it will benefit your employer, community group, or other?
+Is it how the outcome will benefit you or how it will benefit your employer, community group, or others?